MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 - Speed dial
 - Suggested contacts
 - Shared line appearance
-- Enterprise Voice (EV) Dial to PSTN numbers and receive calls to a user's EV PSTN number in Teams
+- Enterprise Voice (EV) dial to PSTN numbers and receive calls to a user's EV PSTN number in Teams
 - Schedule in Outlook and Teams
 - Private and channel meetings
 - Cloud recording